KV43: Architecture

-The tomb follows on from the design and layout of KV35, the tomb of Thutmose IV's father Amenhotep II but is more precise in its cutting and alignment.
+The tomb follows on from the design and layout of KV35, the tomb of Thutmose IV's father Amenhotep II, but is more precise in its cutting and alignment.
 The first three corridors end in a deep well with a chamber at the bottom.
+This chamber was likely intended to throw off tomb robbers.
+Past the well leads to the first pillared hall, and thus the rest of the tomb.

-The axis then turns 90 degrees with the first pillared hall which leads, with stairs and a sloping corridor, to the antechamber and burial chamber.
+The axis then turns 90 degrees within the first pillared hall which leads, with stairs and a sloping corridor, to the antechamber and burial chamber.
 In a departure from KV35, the far end of the burial chamber is lowered to form a "crypt" for the sarcophagus.
 An innovative feature of this tomb is the presence of magical niches, which are seen in all later 18th Dynasty and early 19th Dynasty tombs.
 Four storerooms are arranged symmetrically on either side of the burial chamber.